apache/incubator-kie-tools/README.md

 on the job request, or any other callback that could be supported by the service.
 For more information please visit this [link](https://github.com/kiegroup/kogito-runtimes/wiki/Job-Service).

-Today, the Jobs service contains two images:
+Today, the Jobs service contains four images:

 - [ephemeral](kogito-jobs-service-ephemeral-overrides.yaml)
 - [infinispan](kogito-jobs-service-infinispan-overrides.yaml)